|Faculty Senate ByLaws|

 6.Filling temporary vacancies in the membership of the Senate in accordance with Article IV, Section 5 of the Constitution.

 7.Making nominations for a temporary vacancy for a senate member position.
-The Academic Senate shall elect a replacement to the position to be effective only until the next regular election date for members of the Senate or until the individual that vacated the position returns.
+The Faculty Senate shall elect a replacement to the position to be effective only until the next regular election date for members of the Senate or until the individual that vacated the position returns.

 8.Approving nominations and/or appointments by the chair to other official committees.